AbhijeetGhosh/Sillyhacks/README.md

 ## Description

 This app has been coded in  Flutter,Dart.
 Containing a beautiful GUI it provides just the right face for an equally beautiful algorithm.
-It generates Viral meme videos, with the face entered by the user morphed into the video's character:
+It generates Viral meme videos, with the face entered by the user morphed into the video's character.

+Here is a demonstration, dictated by my team-mate on how the app worked! https://www.youtube.com/watch?v=NJF26Yf6Pfg&feature=emb_logo

 ## Features of this!
   1. User authentication and profile generation